-Jeanette D. Trella, Pharm.D., BCPPS

-Managing Director, The Poison Control Center, Children's Hospital of Philadelphia, Philadelphia, Pennsylvania
+Jeanette D. Trella, Pharm.D., BCPPS Managing Director, The Poison Control Center, Children's Hospital of Philadelphia, Philadelphia, Pennsylvania

-- 1. Describe the U.S. Poison Control Systems structure and the common pediatric poisonings reported. - 2.
-Review the modalities of gastric decontamination and their role in the present-day management of poison ingestion. - 3.
-Recognize the common toxidrome classifications. - 4.
-Understand the pathophysiology and management of select poisonings.
+- 1. Describe the U.S. poison control systems structure and the common pediatric poisonings reported. - 2.
+Identify the common toxidrome classifications. - 3.
+Review the modalities of gastric decontamination and their role in the present-day management of poison ingestion. - 4.
+Describe the pathophysiology and management of select poisonings.